!["View large cover" [IMG]](0262012111-medium.jpg)

 neural networks, artificial intelligence, signal processing, control, and data

-solutions.
-All learning algorithms are explained so that the student can easily
+and solutions.
+All learning algorithms are explained so that the student can

-move from the equations in the book to a computer program.
-The book can be used
+easily move from the equations in the book to a computer program.
+The book can

-by advanced undergraduates and graduate students who have completed courses in
+be used by advanced undergraduates and graduate students who have completed

-computer programming, probability, calculus, and linear algebra.
-It will also
+courses in computer programming, probability, calculus, and linear algebra.
+It

-be of interest to engineers in the field who are concerned
+will also be of interest to engineers in the field who are concerned with the

 After an introduction that